FOSSEE/fosseevideo/script.rst

 ....1.
 Explain about the FOSSEE project.
 ....2.
 Name the principal Investigators of FOSSEE project.
 ....3.
 Explain what are the FOSSEE projects.
 ....4.
-Explain the sees project in your own words.
+Explain the sdes project in your own words.
 ....5.
 Explain about the workshops conducted for coordinators on "Software development Techniques for Teachers of Engineering and Science Institutes"
 ....6.
 Explain about the text book companion project in your own words.
 ....7.
 Brief about the spoken tutorial project of FOSSEE  }}}